All posts by Mark Trushkowsky

 About Mark Trushkowsky

 Mark enjoys doing math problems that take weeks, family sing-a-longs and reading late into the night.
 At 16, he believed the next American revolution would be waged through poetry.
 Now he believes it is adult basic education.
 But he still likes poetry.
 Mark has worked in adult literacy and HSE since 2001.
-He is a founding member of the NYC Community of Adult Math Instructors (CAMI).
-He was born and raised in Brooklyn.
-He currently lives happily ever after in Minnesota with his partner Sarah, their daughter Liv, 4 chickens and a dog named French Fry.
-Follow him on Twitter (@mtrushkowsky)
+He is a founding member of the Community of Adult Math Instructors (CAMI) and a board member of the Adult Numeracy Network (ANN).
+He was born and raised in Brooklyn and currently lives happily ever after in Minnesota with his partner Sarah, their daughter Liv, 4 chickens, 2 bunnies, and a dog named French Fry.
+Follow him on Bluesky (@mtrushkowsky)

 CUNY Students Speak: My Pandemic Year